big-data-and-economics/lead-hackathon/README.md

 # Lewiston Hack-a-thon

 In this hack-a-thon, you will be working with a team to determine whether Lewiston has targeted its Lead Abatement appropriately.
-There are many academic papers for you to consider in this space.
+We have worked a bit on the incidence of Lead throughout the semester.
+Feel free to pull from our discussions of this work throughout the semester to contribute to your work.

 ## Getting Started